litixsoft/karma-mocha-reporter/README.md

     $ grunt demo --force

 ## Release History
+### v1.1.6
+* Fix error that reporter output was truncated when running multiple browsers
+* Reverts part of the fix from v1.1.4 (identical it blocks within the same describe block are only printed correctly when the test are run in one browser)

 ### v1.1.5
 * Show error message when the karma runner ends with an error